ta5ae/2016.pyconuk.org/sessions/talks/creating-a-reproducible-more-secure-python-application.md

 ---
 Introduce the python environment wrapper and packing tools; virtualenv & pip.

-Show you how you can stay up to date by using in requires.io egg security and update checking.
+Show you how you can stay up to date by using requires.io egg security and update checking.

 Cover Fabric a python deployment tool and wider systems and workflow replication with Vagrant and Reprozip.

-If time allowing touch upon test driven development and adding Travis to your project.
+If time allowing touch upon test driven development and making use of Travis CI in your project.